 The Council’s Partners in Health and Wholeness initiative is hiring a full-time program coordinator to enhance the faith communities’ awareness and response to the opioid crisis in the state of North Carolina.
 The full job description is posted below and at this link.
 To guarantee consideration, your application must be received by the end of the day on Friday, February 23.

-Hours: Full-time, program-level position, preferably based in Wilmington and requiring some in-state travel
+Hours: Full-time, program-level position, requiring some in-state travel

 Benefits: Excellent vacation/leave time, retirement plan, short-term disability and reimbursement of approved travel expenses